BhavyaCodes/nextjs-express-socialnetwork/README.md

 - [ ] add image upload support
 - [ ] share link for single post feature
 - [ ] remove extra information from api requests
+- [ ] refactor like/unlike to send only 1 request

 ## Notes